friendly-bits/geoip-shell/README.md

 - [P.s.](#ps)

 ## **Main Features**
-* Core functionality is creating either a whitelist or a blacklist in the firewall using automatically downloaded ip lists for user-specified countries.
+* Core functionality is creating either a whitelist or a blacklist in the firewall using automatically downloaded IP lists for user-specified countries.

-* ip lists are fetched either from **RIPE** (regional Internet registry for Europe, the Middle East and parts of Central Asia) or from **ipdeny**, or from **MaxMind**.
-All 3 sources provide updated ip lists for all regions.
+* IP lists are fetched either from **RIPE** (regional Internet registry for Europe, the Middle East and parts of Central Asia) or from **ipdeny**, or from **MaxMind**.
+All 3 sources provide updated IP lists for all regions.

-* All firewall rules and ip sets required for geoblocking to work are created automatically during the initial setup.
+* All firewall rules and IP sets required for geoblocking to work are created automatically during the initial setup.

 * Supports automated interactive setup for easy configuration.

 * Automates creating auxiliary firewall rules based on user's preferences (for example, when configuring on a host in whitelist mode, geoip-shell will detect LAN subnets and suggest to add them to the whitelist)

-* Implements optional (enabled by default) persistence of geoblocking across system reboots and automatic updates of the ip lists.
+* Implements optional (enabled by default) persistence of geoblocking across system reboots and automatic updates of the IP lists.

 * After installation, a utility is provided to check geoblocking status and firewall rules or change country codes and geoblocking-related config.